Washington Lemon Law: Your Complete Legal Guide

 Under RCW 19.118.061, vehicles repurchased under the lemon law:

-- Must have title branded to indicate buyback status
+- Must have the title branded to indicate buyback status

-- Cannot be resold without full disclosure to buyer
+- Cannot be resold without full disclosure to the buyer

-- Federal Magnuson-Moss Warranty Act: For vehicles with unexpired warranties
+- Federal Magnuson-Moss Warranty Act: Covers vehicles with unexpired manufacturer warranties

-- Common law claims: Breach of warranty, fraud
+- Common law claims: Breach of warranty, fraud, or misrepresentation

 Motor Home Coverage

-Washington’s lemon law has specific provisions for motor homes.
+Washington's lemon law has specific provisions for motor homes that differ from standard vehicle coverage.

 - The self-propelled vehicle